 - abnormal behaviour and movements like picking at clothing or lip smacking.

-A child’s awareness or responsiveness might change if she’s having a focal seizure.
+A child’s awareness or responsiveness might change if they’re having a focal seizure.

-Generalised seizures involve the whole brain.
-There are six different types of generalised seizures, and they have different symptoms.
+Generalised seizures start on both sides of the brain at once.
+There are several different types of generalised seizures, and they have different symptoms:

-Tonic seizures cause a child’s muscles to stiffen.
+- Tonic seizures cause children’s muscles to stiffen.
 They often happen during sleep.

 Management of epileptic seizures

-If you think your child is having a seizure and has lost consciousness, it’s important that you stay calm and remove any harmful objects so she doesn’t injure herself.
+If you think your child is having a seizure and has lost consciousness, it’s important to stay calm.
+Make sure your child is in a safe place, and remove any harmful objects so your child doesn’t injure themselves.

 If it’s your child’s first seizure, watch exactly what happens, so you can describe it later.
 If you have a smartphone or camera, take a video of the seizure.